 #8 Video without a Strategy

 Did you know that video is the most popular form of content?
 When deciding how to best target customers and new prospects, video is a great option.
 As the current king of content marketing, the demand for video continues to grow.
-Today, people are watching more video than ever before.
+Today, people are watching more videos than ever before.
 According to research done by Limelight, there was an average of six hours and 48 minutes spent by users watching online videos in 2019, representing an increase of more than 50 percent from 2016.

 As the popularity of video continues to rise, your audience will continue to crave this form of content more than ever.
 On the marketing side, videos allow companies to make a quick connection with your current customers and prospects.
 Using video in marketing can help to leave a strong impression by visually highlighting what makes your company unique.

 #9 Marketing to only New Customers

 How are you nurturing the customer life cycle?
 It’s easy to focus on new and creative ways to market your brand to new customers.
 Marketing is much more than just targeting prospects; it is also about valuing existing customers.
 A devoted customer base is built on rewarding existing customers to create satisfied customers that will serve as brand ambassadors.
 These brand ambassadors can help your company by leaving strong reviews on google or by sharing their experiences through word of mouth.

 Trade shows can provide leads and feel like a great investment or can feel like wasted time and resources for a limited return.
 How successful the trade show is for your company is based on how well you prepare.
 Trade shows provide invaluable face-to-face networking opportunities with prospective customers and existing clients.
 From strategy to booth design, there is a lot that goes into trade shows.
 To make a lasting impression at your next trade show, start with a drawn-out plan.